simonmorgenthaler/Lisk-fundsDistributor/README_config.txt

           amount: 50%
           description: "Donations - Project Fund"

-    # This group receives 486 LSK to distribute.
+    # This group receives 468 LSK to distribute.
 It executes the following:
-    #  * Send 160.38 LSK (33% of 486 LSK) to the Account with the number <Addr-Voting-Account>
+    #  * Send 150 LSK (fixed) to the Account with the number <Addr-Voting-Account>
-    #  * Send 160.38 LSK (33% of 486 LSK) to the Account with the number <Addr-Savings-Account>
+    #  * Send 159 LSK (50% of 318 LSK) to the Account with the number <Addr-Savings-Account>
-    #  * Send 165.24 LSK (34% of 486 LSK) to the Account with the number <Addr-Wage-Account>
+    #  * Send 159 LSK (50% of 318 LSK) to the Account with the number <Addr-Wage-Account>
     Distribution_Private:
-        - type: "direct"
+        - type: "direct_fixed"
           value: "<Addr-Voting-Account>"
-          amount: 33%
+          amount: 150
           description: "Private Payout - Voting Account"
         - type: "direct"
           value: "<Addr-Savings-Account>"
-          amount: 33%
+          amount: 50%
           description: "Private Payout - Savings Account"
         - type: "direct"
           value: "<Addr-Wage-Account>"
-          amount: 34%
+          amount: 50%
           description: "Private Payout - Wage Account"